-Core web vitals is a set of metrics to measure the quality of user experience on a website by quantifying the core web vital metrics.
-The metrics is defined by Google as the three most important metrics to measure quality of user experience.
+Core web vitals is a set of metrics introduced by Google to help you measure the quality of user experience on a website by quantifying the core web vital metrics.
+The metrics are defined as the three most important metrics to measure the quality of user experience.

-The three core web vitals metrics are Largest contentful paint, first input delay and cumulative layout shift.
-These metrics measure the loading, interactivity and visual stability of the webpage.
+The three core web vitals metrics are the largest contentful paint, first input delay, and cumulative layout shift.
+These metrics measure the loading, interactivity, and visual stability of the webpage.

 - Largest Contentful Paint, LCP: measures loading performance with the perceived time the main content of the page is likely loaded content.
 Should be less than 2.5s